MICKAI®ArticlesDefending Against Model Extractio…

 Prevention is only half of trust.
 The other half is proof.
 Every OAR in Mickai is written into a tamper-evident, cryptographically-signed audit ledger built on SHA-3-512 hash-linked chains, so each record is bound to the one before it and no entry can be altered or removed after the fact without breaking the chain.
 When you need to demonstrate to a board, an auditor, or a regulator that no extraction campaign succeeded, you are not offering assurances.
 You are offering a signed, ordered, offline-verifiable record of every query your model ever answered and every decision made about it.

 Those signatures are post-quantum by design.
 We sign with the FIPS 204 Module-Lattice Digital Signature Algorithm (ML-DSA-65), so the evidence remains sound even against an adversary with a future quantum computer.
 A stolen model is a permanent loss, and the proof that yours was never stolen must last as long as the model's value does.
 Signatures that a quantum machine could forge tomorrow are no protection for weights you intend to defend for a decade.
-This is one capability among the 104 filed United Kingdom patent applications, covering about 2,340 claims and owned by Mickai LTD, that describe how we defend the sovereign boundary.
+This is one capability among the 104 filed United Kingdom patent applications, covering 2,340 claims and owned by Mickai LTD, that describe how we defend the sovereign boundary.

 The bottom line